/content/fplgp/us/en/northwest/help/payment-assistance.html

 Low-Income Home Energy Assistance

-The Low-Income Home Energy Assistance Program (LIHEAP) is a federally-funded program that helps low-income households with their home energy bills.
+The Low-Income Home Energy Assistance Program (LIHEAP) is a federally funded program that helps low-income households with their home energy bills.
 Energy assistance is important to all that receive it, but more so if someone in your home is elderly, disabled or a young child under 6 years old.
 These persons are especially at risk for life threatening illness or death if their home is too cold in the winter or too hot in the summer.

 *NOTE: The availability of LIHEAP assistance is not guaranteed.